FoxSamu/FoxSamu/README.md

 # HELLU!!
 So exciting to see you here!

 Hi I'm Samū.
 I do things.
 Like programming!
-This GitHub is my personal account where I publish all the random things that I make.
+This GitHub page is my personal account where I publish all the random things that I make and almost never finish.

 - My brain runs fox software
 - Olaf W. Nankman is my full name